anoma/anoma/docs/src/explore/design/dkg.md

  - `Deal`: `Deal` happens when validators detect a new epoch has begun.
 In practice, this happens during or just after the [Finalize Block](https://github.com/tendermint/spec/blob/master/rfc/004-abci%2B%2B.md#delivertx-rename-to-finalizeblock) phase.
- - `Aggregate` / `Complain`: This is done during the [Prepare Proposal](https://github.com/tendermint/spec/blob/master/rfc/004-abci%2B%2B.md#prepare-proposal) phase
+ - `Aggregate`: This is done during the [Prepare Proposal](https://github.com/tendermint/spec/blob/master/rfc/004-abci%2B%2B.md#prepare-proposal) phase
-   (it could be done earlier if validators know they are likely to be the next proposer). `Aggregate` messages will be  included in the header of the proposed block while `Complain` is a transaction.
-The final result should be verified by validators as part of their [Process Proposal](https://github.com/tendermint/spec/blob/master/rfc/004-abci%2B%2B.md#process-proposal) phase.
+   `Aggregate` messages will be  included in the proposed block and
+    should be verified by validators as part of their [Process Proposal](https://github.com/tendermint/spec/blob/master/rfc/004-abci%2B%2B.md#process-proposal) phase.